blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 ### Architecture overview

-${solution_name} uses up to three container-based image inspector services, one for each of the supported Linux package manager database format).
+${solution_name} uses up to three container-based image inspector services, one for each of the supported Linux package manager database formats).

-The three image inspector services provide coverage of the three package manager database formats: dpkg, rpm, and apk.
+The three image inspector services provide coverage of the three package manager database formats: DPKG, RPM, and APK.
-By default, ${solution_name} submits its request to inspect the target image to the dpkg (Ubuntu) image inspector service.
+By default, ${solution_name} submits its request to inspect the target image to the DPKG (Ubuntu) image inspector service.
 Any service redirects to the appropriate image inspector service if it cannot handle the request.
 For example, if the target image is a Red Hat image, the Ubuntu inspector service, which cannot inspect a Red Hat image, redirects to the CentOS inspector